-Linux distributions provide their own update tools, so ownCloud clients that use the Linux operating system do not perform any updates on their own.
+Linux distributions provide their own update tools.
+The ownCloud Desktop App use the Linux operating system do not perform any updates on their own.
 The client will inform you (Settings > General > Updates) when an update is available.

 Preventing Automatic Updates